Is the Death Doula Path Right for You? Take the Free Quiz →

 Shaped by a Wider Circle of Care

 IEOLCA's programs are enriched by the wisdom and perspectives of a wider circle of practitioners, hospice professionals, spiritual care providers, grief educators, and other helping professionals.
-Our students also bring meaningful professional and lived experience of their own, and that shared exchange adds depth to the learning.
+Our students also bring meaningful professional and lived experience of their own, and their reflections continue to remind us that this learning is most powerful when it is both deeply human and genuinely practical.

 At a Glance